lesnikyan/lisapet/readme.md

 ico: Fox pet on the bicycle

 It was started as a simple and small scripting language.
 (Not so small already [facepalm]).
 Interpreter builds executable object, actually - tree of actions (expressions).
 Than this object can be executed with some data.
 Executable tree uses context-object (map/dict of data values with nested contexts).

 *
 Status.
 Actually it is on-dev.
+Most basic features and needed things is done.
 Details see abobe, in `syntax` section.

 *
-Syntax - basic principles.
+Basic principles.
 1. no extra thingth, block is defined by line shifting like python or ruby
 2. basic collections: list, dict, tuple
 3. arithmetic expressions - like python syntax: (a + 1/2) * b - c ** 2 .